esoergel/wedding-site/travel.md

 The Palms is a small, exotic hotel located near Town Center, the main road that divides Atlantic Beach from Neptune Beach, which is where all the bars, cafes and restaurants are.
 This is about a mile away from the ceremony location.
 The hotel has been recently renovated and offers complimentary bikes and surf boards to guests.
 Ethan and I stayed here a couple of years ago and we really enjoyed it!

-There is also a Holiday Inn about a mile inland from the ceremony that is definitely an option.
+There is also a Holiday Inn about a mile inland from the location of the ceremony that is definitely an option.

 # Getting here

 The closest airport is Jacksonville, FL (JAX).
 There is really no good transportation from Jacksonville to Atlantic Beach, except if you rent a car o get a ride.

-Other options include flying into Miami (MIA) or Orlando (MCO) and then take a bus (Greyhound) or train (Amtrak) or a short flight.
+Other options include flying into Miami (MIA) or Orlando (MCO) and then take a bus (Greyhound) or train (Amtrak) or a short flight to Jacksonville.